US women's soccer team captain accepts Capitol invitation

 Photo: Kathy Willens, AP

-WASHINGTON (AP) — Senate Democratic Leader Chuck Schumer says Megan Rapinoe has accepted an invitation for the U.S. women's soccer team to celebrate its World Cup victory with a visit to Congress.
+WASHINGTON (AP) — Megan Rapinoe (rah-PEE-noh) has accepted an invitation for the U.S. women's soccer team to celebrate its World Cup victory with a visit to Congress.

 Schumer, House Speaker Nancy Pelosi and others in Congress invited the team to visit.
-Rapinoe told reporters earlier this week in New York she's "very happy" to accept.
+Rapinoe said Tuesday on CNN that she had accepted invitations from New York Rep. Alexandria Ocasio-Cortez, Pelosi and Schumer to go to Washington.

 The team co-captain has said she's not interested in celebrating at the White House.
 It's unclear if the winning team would be invited by President Donald Trump to visit.